logo

 SUBMISSION OF WORKS

-All entries must be submitted via the online entry form linked at http://www.gcpa.club
+All entries must be submitted via the online entry form linked at http://www.gcpa.club All images are to be submitted in JPEG format using sRGB colour space.

 The maximum dimensions including any borders are: